Menachem Creditor: Religious activism

 Creditor first received national attention for his controversial 2005 speech at the biennial conference of the Conservative Movement, urging the expulsion of non-egalitarian congregations from the movement.
 He was a co-founder of ShefaNetwork: The Conservative/Masorti Movement Dreaming from Within, co-founder of KeshetRabbis: The Alliance of Gay-Friendly Conservative/Masorti Rabbis, and was the founding international co-chair of Rabbis for Women of the Wall.
-He appeared as a "central figure" in Josh Kornbluth's 2010 monologue Andy Warhol: Good for the Jews? and Kornbluth's 2013 monologue Sea of Reeds He has been a trustee of American Jewish World Service (AJWS), co-chair of the Rabbinic advisory board of Shalom Bayyit and is the former chair of The Masorti Center.
+He appeared as a "central figure" in Josh Kornbluth's 2010 monologue Andy Warhol: Good for the Jews? and Kornbluth's 2013 monologue Sea of Reeds.
+He has been a trustee of American Jewish World Service (AJWS), co-chair of the Rabbinic advisory board of Shalom Bayyit and is the former chair of The Masorti Center.

 Publications

-Among his 30 books and six albums of original Jewish music are A Year of Torah (2021), And Yet We Love: Poems (2016) with a foreword by Ruth Messinger (global ambassador for AJWS), and Olam Chesed Yibaneh/A World of Love (2002), considered a modern "Jewish anthem".
+Among his more than 40 published books and six albums of original Jewish music are A Year of Torah (2021), And Yet We Love: Poems (2016) with a foreword by Ruth Messinger (global ambassador for AJWS), and Olam Chesed Yibaneh/A World of Love (2002), considered a modern "Jewish anthem".
 He has published Siddur Tov LeHodot (2012), which is a transliteration of Siddur Sim Shalem for Shabbat and Festivals, and the children's books A Pesach Rhyme and Avodah: A Yom Kippur Story.
 During the COVID-19 pandemic, he co-edited with Sarah Tuttle-Singer a two-volume collection of reflections, poems and prayers with contributions from hundreds of authors in response to COVID-19, entitled When We Turned Within.
 Following the January 6, 2021, storming of the United States Capitol, Creditor published a rapid-response collection of rabbinic responses to the insurrection entitled Remember and Do Not Forget, co-edited with Rabbi Jesse Olitzky.

+Following the 2025 Bondi Beach shooting in Sydney, Australia, Rabbi Creditor published We Will Prevail: Jewish Responses to Bondi Beach, an anthology of essays, poems and firsthand reflections brought together in the immediate wake of the antisemitic terror attack.
+The anthology, which includes a searing foreword by a survivor of the attack, Rabbi Creditor's brother-in-law Arsen Ostrovsky, frames Jewish vulnerability and steadfastness as inseparable, insisting that solidarity, memory and moral action are central to prevailing over antisemitism.

+In 2026, Creditor co-edited American Torah at 250 with Rabbi Charles E. Savenor, Executive Director of Civic Spirit.
+Conceived by Savenor in connection with Civic Spirit’s engagement with civic education and America’s 250th anniversary, the project brought Savenor and Creditor together to develop, edit, and publish an anthology of original Torah reflections.
+Organized around the weekly Torah portions, the volume considers American democracy through Jewish commitments to liberty, justice, religious pluralism, and civic responsibility.

 Personal life

 In November 2017, Creditor became engaged to singer Neshama Carlebach.
 They married in August 2018.
+In response to the October 7 attack on Israel, they worked together to raise awareness and support for those affected, especially the families of Israeli hostages.